TaniaSin/Empower2.0/README.md

 3. Open the index.html file in a web browser.

 # usage instructions
+Once you click on the vercel link you will land on a slider home page which has links to full articles under text Read More and the Text.
+Once you click on Read More or the text you will land on the article page which has a Next Page and an arrow button to navigate to the next recipe.

 # contribution guidelines
 We welcome contributions to improve this project!
 Here's how you can contribute: